cyandizy/ISENFinal/documents/KomesPispol_90035701_ISEReport.md

 | 2   | Lucky number of birthday1 <br>is NOT equal to <br>lucky number of birthday 2 | = (09, 07, 2005)<br>= (08, 09, 2005) | False                     |

 # White-box test cases
+`All test cases you have designed as the answer for part 5 of this assessment, produced in the tubular format shown in lecture 10, brief explanation on your test design, and any assumptions you made.`
 # Test implementation and test execution
+`A brief description of how to run your test code with correct commands.
+Results of test execution with outputs of test successes and failures, with short discussion of results/improvements from part 5 of this assessment.`
 # Summary
+`Table you have produced in the part 6 of this assessment.`
 # Version control
+`Log of the use of your version control system (image of the log is sufficient), any explanation/discussion on version control. (refer part 1 of the detailed description)`
 # Discussion
+`Reflect on your own work including summary of what you have achieved, challenges you have faced, limitations and ways to improve your work with other features you have not considered, and any other information you wish to present.`